Lauri-Iivarinen/spaceapocalypse/README.md

 This readme will be in a form of a diary of sorts where I track the progress I have made in Unity and C#

-## Idea is to make a 2d roguelike where player fights waves of ~zombies~ Zombie Spaceships and can gain perks when leveling up
+## Idea is to make a 2d ~roguelike~ roguelite where player fights waves of ~zombies~ Zombie Spaceships and can gain perks when leveling up

 <details>
   <Summary>